ionic-team/stencil-site/docs/output-targets/dist.md

 import * as utils from '../path/to/utils';
 ```

-This flag defaults to `false` when omitted from a Stencil configuration file.

 :::tip
-If using the `dist-collection` output target directly, the same result can be achieved using the `transformAliasedImportPaths` flag on the target's config.
+If using the `dist-collection` output target directly, the same result can be achieved using the [`transformAliasedImportPaths`](../config/01-overview.md#transformaliasedimportpaths) flag on the target's config.
 :::

 ## Publishing